lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 To quit ScreenGrab press :kbd:`Escape`.

 If you have the system tray enabled ScreenGrab can do many things by right clicking it.
+To hide ScreenGrab left click on the tray icon and select :menuselection:`Hide`.
 To show ScreenGrab this way left click on the tray icon or right click the tray icon and select :menuselection:`Show`.
 To have ScreenGrab take a new screenshot from the system tray right click on the tray icon and select :menuselection:`New`.
 To save your screenshot from the tray icon right click on it and select :menuselection:`Save`.
 To copy your screenshot to the clipboard from the systray right click on the icon and select :menuselection:`Copy`.
 To open ScreenGrab preferences from the system tray right click on the system tray and select :menuselection:`Options`.
 To quit ScreenGrab from the system tray right click on the tray icon and select :menuselection:`Quit`.

 Screenshot
 ----------